• Target level of study

 Read more

-• Since 2019, the Faculty of Economics is equipped with a trading room that implements innovative pedagogical practices in concrete trading situations, and analysis of financial data and information.
+• Since 2019, the Faculty of Economics has had a trading room that implements innovative teaching practices in real-life trading situations and financial data and information analysis.

-• It is the only master's degree in the Hérault department and in the region that offers a real opportunity for students to consider a career in financial engineering.
-It is worth mentioning that this is one of the rare courses in financial engineering within a faculty of economics in France.
+• It is the only master's degree in the Hérault department and in the region that offers students a real opportunity to pursue a career in financial engineering.
+It should be noted that this will be one of the few financial engineering programs offered by a faculty of economics in France.

 Read more